Home > Healthy Living

-You can make your own mixture by dissolving ½ teaspoonful each salt and baking soda and 4 tablespoonsful sugar in 4 ¼ cups (1 liter) water.
+You can make your own mixture by dissolving ½ teaspoonful each salt and baking soda and 4 tablespoonsful of sugar in 4 ¼ cups (1 liter) water.

 If you have diarrhea and are unable to drink or keep down fluids, you may need fluids given through a vein (by IV).
-This is may be more common in young children.
+This may be more common in young children.

 If you take diuretics, ask your health care provider if you need to stop taking the diuretic while you have diarrhea.
 Never stop or change medicines before talking to your doctor.

 For the most common causes of food poisoning, your doctor will NOT prescribe antibiotics.